What different shift patterns are possible in the workplace?

 Twilight and evening work

-Some industries require afternoon and evening opening hours, with evening shifts usually set between 5pm-10pm or close.
+Some industries require afternoon and evening opening hours, known as twilight and evening work, with evening shifts usually set between 5pm-10pm or close.
 This is standard in hospitality and service, where bars and restaurants can open until late.

 Taking advantage of rota scheduling software can help you avoid this kind of issue.
 For example, Breathe's Rota, Time & Attendance tool allows schedulers to plan weeks in advance and easily communicate any shift changes amongst employees in moments.